Playrix

 Playrix Holding Ltd., also known as Playrix Entertainment and Playrix Games, is a developer of free-to-play mobile games behind titles such as Township, Fishdom, Homescapes, and Gardenscapes.
-The company was founded in 2004 by Dmitry Bukhman and Igor Bukhman in Vologda, Russia, and moved its headquarters to Dublin, Ireland in 2013.
+The company was founded in 2004 by brothers Dmitry Bukhman and Igor Bukhman and is headquartered in Dublin, Ireland.

 Playrix was valued at $8 billion in 2021.
-As of 2022, Playrix was the fourth-biggest mobile game developer in the world in terms of revenue and employed 4,000 people across 100 cities, mainly in Eastern Europe, including 1500 in Russia and 1500 in Ukraine.
-In October 2022, the company said it was ceasing operations in Russia and Belarus due to the ongoing Russian invasion of Ukraine.
+As of 2023, Playrix was the third-biggest mobile game developer in the world in terms of revenue.

 History

+Founding of Playrix

-Igor and Dmitry Bukhman started working on their first game in 2001 on a computer with a Pentium 100 processor.
+Before the company Playrix was founded, the brothers Igor and Dmitry Bukhman developed several simple computer games together while they were still students.
+Their first game was called Xonix, which the brothers developed on a computer with a Pentium 100 processor.
+The game was released in 2001, after a one-month development period.
 They released Discovera later that year, which was similar to the game Xonix.
-The brothers sеt its price at $15 and uploaded it to two hundred app catalogs.
+The brothers set its price at $15 and uploaded it to two hundred app catalogs.
 The game brought in $60 in its first month.
 Six months later, the Bukhman brothers released their second game, which brought their monthly revenue up to $200 and allowed them to buy a second computer.
 They released another game six months after that and started selling screensavers that they bought from programmers.

-By 2004, Igor and Dmitry Bukhman had released three games and 30 screensavers, bringing their earnings to $10,000 a month.
-They founded Playrix, rented an office in Vologda, and hired ten employees.
+By 2004, Igor and Dmitry Bukhman had released three games and 30 screensavers, bringing their earnings to $10,000 a month for the first time.
+They officially founded Playrix, rented an office in Vologda, and hired ten employees.
+Initially, the company mainly designed simple puzzle games for home computers.
 By the end of 2007, the company had released around 15 casual games and its first PC game, reaching a monthly revenue of $300,000.